Skip to main content

 (5) The order may specify the time, place, and manner of making the production or permitting the inspection and copying or photographing of any designated documents, papers, books, records, accounts, letters, photographs, objects, or tangible things or entry and inspection of the property under appeal.
 The order may prescribe other terms and conditions as are just.

-(7) If the party or person claims that the item is not in his, her, or its possession or control or that he, she, or it does not have information calculated to lead to discovery of the item’s whereabouts, then he, she, or it may be ordered to submit to examination before a tribunal member or to other means of discovery regarding the claim.
+(6) If the party or person claims that the item is not in their possession or control or that they do not have information calculated to lead to discovery of the item’s whereabouts, then they may be ordered to submit to examination before the tribunal or to other means of discovery regarding the claim.

 R 792.10245 Consequences of refusal to make discovery.

 Rule 247.
-(1) Except as provided by R 792.10233 or as otherwise provided by the tribunal, a prehearing conference shall be held in all contested cases before the entire tribunal for scheduling a hearing in the contested case.
+(1) Except as provided by R 792.10233 or as otherwise ordered by the tribunal, a prehearing conference must be held in all contested cases pending in the entire tribunal.

 (3) The purposes of the prehearing conference are as follows: